volosoft/abp-commercial-docs/en/modules/cms-kit/faq.md

 #### Application services

-- `FaqAdminAppService` (implements `IFaqAdminAppService`): Implements the use cases of faq management for admin side.
+- `FaqAdminAppService` (implements `IFaqAdminAppService`): Implements the use cases of FAQ management for admin side.
-- `FaqPublicAppService` (implements `IFaqPublicAppService`): Implements the use cases of faqs for public websites.
+- `FaqPublicAppService` (implements `IFaqPublicAppService`): Implements the use cases of FAQ's for public websites.

 ### Database providers